JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 ## The Affordable Housing

-The scheme is proposing a minimum of 2,000, but a possible maximum of 4,000 new homes, 35% of which would be affordable (25% social rent, 10% intermediate housing).
+The scheme proposed is for a minimum of 2,000 new homes, rising to a possible maximum of 4,000, 35% of which would be affordable (25% social rent, 10% intermediate housing).
 This is in line with Southwark's own local plan, but the Mayor's London Plan requires more affordable housing - 50% - on public and former industrial land.
 This means that Cananda Water should provide 39% affordable housing, by virtue of the Printworks being industrial land and Rotherhithe Police Station being public land.

 The London Plan also requires a viability review mechanism to ensure that if the scheme turns out to be more viable (ie profitable) than predicted then extra affordable housing up to the 50% requirement will be provided.